What is Bacterial Vaginosis, Causes and Treatment

 Symptoms of bacterial vaginosis

 Some women do not experience any symptoms.
-These women get to know about the infection by chance while cleaning of the vagina and other reasons.
+These women get to know about the infection by chance while cleaning the vagina and for other reasons.
 The infection can occur in any woman, but it is prevalent in women who have an intrauterine contraceptive device (IUCD).
-According to studies, about half of women using an IUCD had bacterial vaginosis at least one time over a two year period.
+According to studies, about half of women using an IUCD had bacterial vaginosis at least once over two years.

 Diagnosis of bacterial vaginosis

-The typical vaginal discharge with fish smell can make bacterial vaginosis likely.
-The discharge due to the infection has a typical pH level as compared to other causes.
+The typical vaginal discharge with a fish smell can make bacterial vaginosis likely.
+The discharge due to the infection typically has a pH level different from that of other causes.

-To identify whether it is bacterial vaginosis or not, your doctor will perform a test by swabbing of the vaginal discharge.
-Other related laboratory tests may also show to identify the right cause of the problem.
+To identify whether it is bacterial vaginosis or not, your doctor will perform a test by swabbing the vaginal discharge.
+Other related laboratory tests may also be used to identify the underlying cause of the problem.

 Possible complications

 • If you have left untreated bacterial vaginosis, you may have an increased risk of developing pregnancy complications.
-These may include infection of the uterus after delivery, early labor or even miscarriage.
+These may include infection of the uterus after delivery, early labour or even miscarriage.

 • There is an increased risk of developing an infection of the womb following certain surgeries.
-For example vaginal hysterectomy.
-However, a patient with bacterial vaginosis is provided by antibiotics before operations of the uterus to prevent the infection.
+For example, vaginal hysterectomy.
+However, a patient with bacterial vaginosis is provided with antibiotics before operations on the uterus to prevent the infection.

 Treatment of bacterial vaginosis

-Metronidazole is a medication, which is used commonly for bacterial vaginosis.
-In most cases, it eliminates the infection within a period of 7 to 8 days.
-The recommended that work to balance the vaginal bacteria are 400 mg two times daily.
+Metronidazole is a medication commonly used to treat bacterial vaginosis.
+In most cases, it eliminates the infection within 7 to 8 days.
+The recommended dosage for balancing vaginal bacteria is 400 mg twice daily.
 Some women can feel sick and even vomit while taking Metronidazole.
-To avoid this problem, take medicine just after consuming food.
+To avoid this problem, take your medicine immediately after eating.
 You may also experience a metallic taste as an adverse effect.

-Lactating women should exercise caution while taking medicine for bacterial vaginosis as it can get into breast milk.
-However, the medicine is not known to affect the nursing a baby.
-To play safe, it is recommended that you take a one week course and that also with a preferred lower dose so that the baby does not receive the large dose of metronidazole.
+Lactating women should exercise caution while taking medicine for bacterial vaginosis, as it can get into breast milk.
+However, the medicine is not known to affect breastfeeding in a baby.
+To play safe, it is recommended that you take a one-week course and also with a preferred lower dose so that the baby does not receive the large dose of metronidazole.

 Archives